 While enjoying adult beverage number (fill in the blank) of the evening, a pair of Baylor fans waltzed into the bar to a chorus of boos, started by the degenerates I happened to be spending my weekend with.

-Both were middled-aged fellas, one white, one black, who took the playful berating in stride.
+Both were middled-aged fellas who took the playful berating in stride.
 In fact, they both came over to our group and proceeded to have a pleasant conversation.
 One of the two, Donald Wright, a real estate professional in Dallas, bought all of us a round of Fireball shots.
 Considering my stomach filled was with beer and wings, it took a few seconds to go down, but eventually the shot settled in nicely.

 After pitching Heartland College Sports to the two men and thanking Donald for his generosity, our group made its way around the corner to Bent Willey’s on Chestnut Street.
 This was more of a nightclub feel … Morgantown style.
 A mixture of ages, styles, an ethnicities coated the fairly empty establishment that didn’t get buzzing until close to midnight.
 Once it did, the smell of sweat, booze, and a little stank encapsulated the venue, not in a bad way, just in a classic, college-style club way.
 Everyone at Bent Willey’s was having an absolute blast.

 Another nice treat for being in a college town compared to a major metropolitan area… drink prices.
 A round of 6 beers only cost something around $15.
 At first, I thought it was a mistake.
-Also, all of the sudden, Donald’s generosity from Gibbie’s didn’t seem as impressive… just kidding, Donnie.
+It wasn’t!

 With plans for an early tailgate set up the following morning, we exited Bent Willey’s around 1:00am to pass out and get as much rest as possible for the highlight of the trip: Game Day.